SWA Co-CEO Gerdo Aquino

 What does Asian-American, Native Hawaiian, and Pacific Islander Heritage Month mean to you?

 In the big picture, I think it’s great that the U.S. has these periods commemorating a variety of distinct ethnicities and cultural backgrounds.
 It’s important that people know about their contributions to art, architecture, landscape architecture, and culture.
 Those are evolving every day, not just within a specific month.
-I believe heightening general awareness can only be beneficial.
+I believe that heightening general awareness can only be beneficial.

 What advice can you share with young Asian-Americans, Native Hawaiians, and Pacific-Islanders who might be pursuing landscape architecture as a career path?